jowoodall/studio/readme/profile.md

 ### For Parents

 *   **Manage My Students:** Parents will see a section where they can enter their student's email address to link their accounts.
 This allows the parent to manage ryd approvals for that student.
+This functionality has been expanded in the "Parental Controls" page.

 ### For Students